 While you can spend a lot of money on a kayak, you certainly don’t have to do that to get a great boat that’s just right for your style, size and needs.
-Since we’re talking about cheap kayaks in this particular instance, I selected boats that were under $500 – many substantially less than that.
-I also picked kayaks that were highly rated, each with a minimum of four out of five stars, because we want you to get the very best for your investment.
+Since we’re talking about cheap kayaks in this particular instance, I’ve specifically selected boats that are under $600 – with many costing substantially less than that.
+I also picked out kayaks that are highly rated, each with a minimum of four out of five stars, because we want you to get the very best for your investment.

 With so many styles of kayaks, you’ll want to weigh out the factors before choosing your boat.
-There are sit-in kayaks and sit-on-top kayaks where your legs and body are more exposed to the elements.
+There are sit-in kayaks with traditional cockpits, and sit-on-top kayaks where your legs and body are more exposed to the elements.
 There are play boats and creek boats, geared more toward whitewater versus casual paddling.
-If you’re looking for a fishing kayak, find one with the right rigging to make switching poles, lures and flies a lot simpler.
+If you’re looking for a fishing kayak, We’ve found several that offer the right rigging to make switching poles, lures and flies a lot simpler.
 If you care about easy transport, inflatable kayaks might be the perfect option for you, because they’re lightweight and store small, so you don’t need an SUV or truck to haul them.
-And, if you’re looking to get your kids into the paddle game with you, kids kayaks are a whole other category to consider.
+And, if you’re looking to get your little ones into the paddle game with you, kids kayaks are a whole other category to consider.

 No matter what you’re looking for, you’ll need to plan for your time in the outdoors.
 That means packing plenty of sunscreen, and wearing polarizing sunglasses to protect your eyes from the glare off the water.
 If you’re ready to make a real splash this summer (or any time of the year, for that matter) here are some easy-on-the-wallet options for great beginner boats.
-Check out our Top 10 Best Cheap Kayaks on Amazon 2018.
+Check out our 12 Best Cheap Kayaks on Amazon 2018.
 And if you’re looking for more great deals on all the latest and greatest outdoor gear, find them here.